Skip to main content

 Consult Dr. Ash

 Hormone optimization is a marketing term used by everyone from primary care to wellness clinics to peptide outfits.
-The substantive version is straightforward: a thorough workup that includes thyroid, sex hormones, adrenal markers, and metabolic markers, followed by treatment that addresses upstream drivers (sleep, training, body composition) before reaching for prescriptions, and uses FDA-approved bioidentical therapies when prescriptions are indicated.
+The substantive version is simple: a thorough workup that includes thyroid, sex hormones, adrenal markers, and metabolic markers, followed by treatment that addresses upstream drivers (sleep, training, body composition) before turning to prescriptions, and uses FDA-approved bioidentical therapies when prescriptions are indicated.
 Fishtown Medicine does the substantive version inside ongoing primary care, not as a standalone product.

 What hormones to actually measure